Scientific Studies for BICOM Resonance-Therapy

 Bioplasma detector for Kirlian photography: electrical strength 1, discharge time 10 sec, at frequency transmission 30 Hz.

 A JEOL JSM 5800 electron microscope combined with a PC and printer were used for analysing the crystal structures.
 Magnification: 2000x.

 Performing the tests

 All samples and reference solutions were stored in air-tight, sealed 5 ml cells (glass).
 To transfer the electromagnetic information from acetic acid (HOAc), a sealed cell containing HOAc was placed in the input cup (brass: alloy MS 63) of the BICOM instrument.
 Each of the test substances was placed in the output cup made of the same material.
-The reference samples (untreated samples) were also placed in an electrode cup alongside the same instrument.
-However, this electrode cup was not connected to the BICOM.
+The reference samples (untreated samples) were also placed in an applicator cup alongside the same instrument.
+However, this applicator cup was not connected to the BICOM.
 Information transfer from HOAc to the test samples was performed in the frequency range from 10 Hz to 150 kHz (treatment type A) with amplification factors 0.1, 1, 15 and 30, for 10 minutes each.